SeiyaJapon/events-service-ddd-cqrs-event-sourcing/README.md

 ## Description

 This project is developed with a focus on Domain-Driven Design (DDD) and Command Query Responsibility Segregation (CQRS) principles, ensuring a robust and scalable architecture.
-It utilizes a combination of technologies including PHP, Composer, JavaScript, SQL, NPM, and Python.
+It utilizes a combination of technologies including PHP, Composer, SQL.
 The backend is powered by Laravel, with a custom-built CQRS system on top of the League/Tactician package for handling business operations efficiently.

 ## Getting Started